gdiegel/gdiegel/README.md

 ### Hi there 👋

-I'm a software engineer with a passion in cloud-native software development, continuous delivery and automated acceptance testing.
+I'm a software engineer with a passion for Cloud-native Software Development, Continuous Delivery and Automated Acceptance Testing.

-Here are some of the things that I feel make me a great engineer:
+Here are some of the things that I feel make me a well-rounded engineer:

 * What matters most to me is the code, I strive to perfection and take pride in my work
 * I have a bias for action.
 When I see a problem, I solve it.